Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 When the processing receives 0 or 5 from the potentiometer value, it plays noSong, and when it receives the the value between 1-4, it plays the corresponding song.

-I made the buffer value 0 and 5 so that when the potentiometer is not dialed, there is no song in the cafe.
+I made the buffer value 0 and 5 so that even when the potentiometer value is not read with a high accuracy, all four songs are played without an issue and when the potentiometer is not dialed, there is no music being played in the cafe.

-### When Sound and Light are set, Receive the order
+### When Sound and Light are set, start receiving order

 ````
    if ((int)(values[0]) == 0 || (int)(values[0]) ==5 && (int)(values[1]) == 0) {